Nidhish-Agarwal/E-Commerce/README.md

 - Created function to get products from cart
 - created a route to get the products
 - added authoriztion to prevent others from seeing the cart details

+## Milestone - 19

+In this milestone we coded the frontend UI for cart products.

+### Key Features:

+- Have fetched the user cart data from the backend.
+- Have made the cart page and sucessfuly displayed each item in the cart.